kenboo98/Finger-Counting-using-OpenCV/README.md

-# GestureVid
+# FingerCount-OpenCV
-Controlling videos using fingers.
-Built with @DanDua98 at HackEDBeta2017
+Finger counting using OpenCV.
+Built with @kenboo98 at HackEDBeta2017.
+Initially used to control video players with finger count